Information filtering system: Error

 As data is entered, the system includes new rules; if we consider that this data can generalize the training data information, then we have to evaluate the system development and measure the system's ability to correctly predict the categories of new information.
 This step is simplified by separating the training data in a new series called "test data" that we will use to measure the error rate.
 As a general rule it is important to distinguish between types of errors (false positives and false negatives).
-For example, in the case on an aggregator of content for children, it doesn't have the same gravity to allow the passage of information not suitable for them, that shows violence or pornography, than the mistake to discard some appropriated information.
+For example, in the case on an aggregator of content for children, it doesn't have the same seriousness to allow the passage of information not suitable for them, that shows violence or pornography, than the mistake to discard some appropriated information.

 To improve the system to lower error rates and have these systems with learning capabilities similar to humans we require development of systems that simulate human cognitive abilities, such as natural-language understanding, capturing meaning Common and other forms of advanced processing to achieve the semantics of information.